BeijingChina Central Place, 29th Floor, Tower 2

 Lawyers in Steptoe’s China practice are committed to helping clients invest and conduct business in China in the most efficient way possible, while managing the unique risks that arise in connection with trade and investment in China.
 We advise clients on market entry and exit strategies, investments, structuring of commercial agreements, compliance, and resolution of business disputes.
 We also help clients address regulatory barriers to market entry, and with labor and employment matters and intellectual property protection.

-Our Beijing office serves as the center of our Asia practice, which has been recognized as among the world’s best by leading legal publications, including Chambers Asia-Pacific, which has ranked Steptoe in its top tier each of the last four years.
+Our Beijing office serves as the center of our Asia practice, which has been recognized as among the world’s best by leading legal publications, including Chambers Asia-Pacific, which has ranked Steptoe in its top tier each year since 2009.
+Steptoe was awarded the 2016 China Law & Practice International Firm of the Year Award in Trade and we have been honored with the China Business Law Award in International Trade for three consecutive years by China Business Law Journal.
 Lawyers in our Beijing office have extensive experience in the following areas: